There are a couple of points that most of us consumers can agree on when it comes to the major wireless carrier industry.

-The Sprint network showcases several types of service plans that make any customer feel at home.
+The Sprint network showcases several types of service plans that make any customer, individual or family, feel at home.
 No longer are the plans similar in label as Verizon's plans - they used to be labeled in size, but Sprint has since downsized.
 Now, there is only one Sprint plan - otherwise known as the Sprint Unlimited Freedom Plan.

 The Sprint Unlimited freedom plan comes with the following:

 - Unlimited talk, text messages, and data

 - HD video streaming at up to 1080p+